Weight Loss is Complex

 Is Your Thyroid Working?

-Your thyroid regulates your metabolism, managing the speed at which everything in your body runs, and how quickly you burn calories.
-When your thyroid is underperforming, it can cause fluid retention, weight gain, constipation, among other issues, making it nearly impossible; to manage your weight.
-The stats are shocking as 5 out of every 100 people have a low functioning thyroid in the US.
+Your thyroid regulates your metabolism, managing the speed at which everything in your body runs and how quickly you burn calories.
+When your thyroid is underperforming, it can cause fluid retention, weight gain, and constipation, among other issues, making it nearly impossible to manage your weight.
+The stats are shocking: 5 out of every 100 people in the US have a low-functioning thyroid.

 Estrogen Dominance